 - Ultraviolet (UV) lights – When placed inside the air handler, these lights will stop mold and bacteria from reproducing, eliminating them at the coil and throughout your home.

 For more information on preventing A/C evaporator coil leaks, contact Logan Home Energy Services.
-We’ve been providing exceptional HVAC services for homeowners in the Winston-Salem region for more than 60 years.
+We’ve been providing exceptional HVAC services for homeowners for more than 60 years.